leninsvg/dot-net-libs/DotNetLibs/DotNetLibs.AzureBlobStorage/README.md

 #### Instance in one class

 ```
-AzureBlobStorageServiceImpl googleDriveService = new AzureBlobStorageServiceImpl(new AzureBlobStorageSettingModel()
+AzureBlobStorageServiceImpl azureBlobStorageService = new AzureBlobStorageServiceImpl(new AzureBlobStorageSettingModel()
 {
 	ConnectionString = "xxxxxx", // this value you can found in your account of azure in your services
 })